From roof top terraces to luxury picnics, SoGlos has hand-selected Gloucestershire eateries offering the finest alfresco dining options.

 For more info: Call (01993) 822068, email email@example.com or visit

-The lowdown: The Hollow Bottom is a traditional country pub located in the Cotswold village of Guiting Power which benefits from a spacious rear garden that’s perfect for soaking up the sunshine.
-The decked space has plenty of tables for alfresco dining, while the outside bar means you can restock your summer drinks easily.
-And, there are patio heaters for when the evenings get chilly, and umbrellas if you need to shield from the sun.
+The lowdown: The Hollow Bottom is a traditional country pub located in the Cotswold village of Guiting Power.
+The pub benefits from a spacious rear garden that’s perfect for soaking up the sunshine.
+The decked space has plenty of tables for alfresco dining, while the outside bar means you can restock your summer drinks with ease.
+When those evenings start to get chilly, patio heaters are available, as well as umbrellas to shield you from bright mid-afternoon rays.

 For more info: Call (01451) 850392, email firstname.lastname@example.org, or visit hollowbottom.com directly.